zzx-peter/verl/docs/examples/config.rst

   responses.
 If False, the following parameters are not effective.
 - ``reward_model.model``

   - ``input_tokenizer``: Input tokenizer.
-If the reward model’s chat template is inconsistent with the policy, we need to first decode to plaintext, then apply the rm’s chat_template.
+If the reward model's chat template is inconsistent with the policy, we need to first decode to plaintext, then apply the rm's chat_template.
 Then score with RM.
 If chat_templates are consistent, it can be set to null.
-  - ``path``: RM’s HDFS path or local path.
+  - ``path``: RM's HDFS path or local path.
 Note that RM only supports AutoModelForSequenceClassification.
 Other model types need to define their own RewardModelWorker and pass it from the code.